 Dr. Kenzo Kase, a licensed chiropractor and acupuncturist, developed the tape to have a “texture and elasticity very close to living human skin”.
 Past methods of taping sports injuries with rigid tape have limitations.
-Dr. Kase came up with the idea of the Kinesio Taping Method by realizing that the source of the complaint in arthritic patients (with joint distortion) wasn’t due to the joint or bone, but with the muscle.
+This makes these older methods less effective and desirable with the presently available alternatives.
+Dr. Kase came up with the idea of the Kinesio Taping Method by realizing that the source of the complaint in arthritic patients (with joint distortion) was not due to the joint or bone, but with the muscle.
 In stabilizing the joint, he saw an effectiveness in taping “around the muscle to achieve joint correction”.
 Traditional rigid tapes immobilized the joint.
 Dr. Kase’s tape is more elastic, and it stays on the skin.
 It is breathable and “lifts the skin microscopically”.
 The Kinesio Tape is designed to reduce pain, prevent injury, optimize performance, and promote healing and circulation.1

 When to Use and Not Use Kinesio Tape?